-- p: Modelica variables declared as parameter or constant, i.e., variables without any time-dependency. - t: Modelica variable time, the independent (real) variable. - x(t): Modelica variables of type Real, appearing differentiated. - $m(t_e)$: Modelica variables of type discrete Real, Boolean, Integer which are unknown.
-These variables change their value only at event instants t_e . pre(m) are the values of m immediately before the current event occurred. - y(t): Modelica variables of type Real which do not fall into any other category (= algebraic variables). - $c(t_e)$: The conditions of all if-expressions generated including when-clauses after conversion, see section 8.3.5). - relation(v): A relation containing variables v_i , e.g. $v_1 > v_2$, $v_3 \ge 0$.
+- p: Modelica variables declared as parameter or constant, i.e., variables without any time-dependency. - t: Modelica variable time, the independent (real) variable. - x(t): Modelica variables of type Real, appearing differentiated. - y(t): Continuous-time modelica variables of type Real that do not appear differentiated (= algebraic variables). - $z(t_e)$: Discrete-time modelica variables of type Real.
+These variables change their value only at event instants t_e . pre(z) are the values of z immediately before the current event occurred. - $m(t_e)$: Modelica variables of discrete-valued types (Boolean, Integer, etc) which are unknown.
+These variables change their value only at event instants t_e . pre(m) are the values of m immediately before the current event occurred. - $c(t_e)$: The conditions of all if-expressions generated including when-clauses after conversion, see section 8.3.5). - relation(v): A relation containing variables v_i , e.g. $v_1 > v_2$, $v_3 \ge 0$.